-* NO NEED TO BAT: The truth can now be told.
-Righthander Rick Sutcliffe signed with the Orioles not because of his burning desire to play in Baltimore, but rather because he wanted to return to the designated-hitter league.
+The truth can now be told.
+Right-hander Rick Sutcliffe signed with the Orioles not because of his burning desire to play in Baltimore, but rather because he wanted to return to the designated-hitter league.

 "I love to hit," he said, "but part of the reason I came here was because most of my injury problems have come from swinging the bat.
 My first bad hamstring strain was from running the bases, and a lot of my shoulder problems were from swinging the bat too hard."

-* EARLY ARRIVALS: Outfielder Dwight Evans is showing improvement after opening spring workouts with a sore left calf, but Oates said that he'll remain on a limited schedule of activity.
+* Outfielder Dwight Evans is showing improvement after opening spring workouts with a sore left calf, but Oates said that he'll remain on a limited schedule of activity.

-Second baseman Bill Ripken arrived yesterday afternoon but did not work out.
+* Second baseman Bill Ripken arrived yesterday afternoon but has yet to begin working out.